-- Experience technical barriers that lead to frustration, burnout, and reduce creativity?
+- you experience technical barriers that lead to frustration, burnout, and reduce creativity

 I treat every step of the process, including production, mixing, and mastering, as a creative process.
 I love handling the intricate production process while you focus on being creating and making awesome music.